firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/ddl-commands.md

 ## REFRESH JOIN INDEX

 Recreates a join index or all join indices associated with a dimension table on the engine.
 You can run this statement to rebuild a join index or indices after data has been ingested into an underlying dimension table.
-For more information about join indexes, see [Accelerate join using join indexe](../../concepts/get-instant-query-response-time.md#accelerate-joins-using-join-indexes)s.
+For more information about join indexes, see [Using join indexes](../../using-indexes/using-join-indexes.md).

 Join indexes are not updated automatically in an engine when new data is ingested into a dimension table or a partition is dropped.
 You must refresh all indexes on all engines with queries that use them or those queries will return pre-update results.

 Refreshing join indexes is a memory-intensive operation because join indexes are stored in node RAM.
 When refreshing join indexes, use [SHOW INDEXES](ddl-commands.md#show-indexes) to get the `size_compressed` of all indexes to refresh.
-Ensure that node RAM is greater than the sum `of size_compressed` for all join indexes to be refreshed.
+Ensure that node RAM is greater than the sum of `size_compressed` for all join indexes to be refreshed.

 ##### Syntax
 {: .no_toc}